What this lawyer's guilty plea tells us about Mueller's investigation

 The firm’s report was one piece of a broader pro-Yanukovych lobbying effort overseen by Manafort and Gates.
 They also arranged for Ukraine to hire the Podesta Group, a Democratic-leaning lobbying firm, and Mercury Consulting, a GOP-friendly firm, to represent the government’s interests in Washington.

 Prosecutors working under Mueller charged Manafort and Gates in October with money laundering and fraud related to their Ukrainian lobbying work.
-The indictment also alleged that the men’s failure to disclose their lobbying work on behalf of the Ukrainian government violated the Foreign Agents Registration Act.
+The indictment also alleged that the men’s failure to disclose their lobbying work on behalf of the Ukrainian government violated the Foreign Agents Registration Act, or FARA.
 Gates is reportedly set to plead guilty this week and cooperate against Manafort.

-It’s this line of inquiry that ensnared Van Der Zwaan.
 Andrew Weissmann, a top prosecutor on Mueller’s team, said at Van De Zwaan’s plea hearing Tuesday that the charges against him are part of an investigation into possible “FARA violations by Paul Manafort, Rick Gates and others.”
 Weissmann did not elaborate on the identity of the “others” under investigation.

 Weissmann said the defendant made a series of false statements to prosecutors during a November 2017 interview.
 Van Der Zwaan pleaded guilty to falsely claiming his last conversation with Gates occurred in mid-August 2016 and that his last conversation with an unnamed “Person A” occurred in 2014.
 In his plea, Van Der Zwaan admits that he in fact spoke with Gates and Person A in September 2016 about the report and possibility that Skadden, Manafort, and a former Ukrainian minister could face criminal charges related to the report.

-Person A, who Weissmann said resides largely in Ukraine, appears to be Konstantin Kilimnik, Manafort’s longtime business associate in the country.
+Person A, who Weissmann said lives largely in Ukraine, appears to be Konstantin Kilimnik, Manafort’s longtime business associate in the country.
 Prosectors have previously suggested that Kilimnik has ties to Russian intelligence.
 He also functioned in 2016 as an intermediary between Manafort and Oleg Deripaska, an aluminum oligarch suspected of providing intelligence on the US presidential election to Russian President Vladimir Putin in 2016.
 In one email Manafort sent while he chaired Trump’s campaign, he told Kilimnik that he was willing to privately brief Deripaska on the 2016 presidential contest.
 Kilimnik’s involvement appears to further tie Van Der Zwaan’s case to Mueller’s broader investigation.

-Prosecutors also charge that Van Der Zwaan told other lies about his role in preparing the report, though he has not yet admitted as much.
+Prosecutors also charge that Van Der Zwaan told other lies about his role in preparing the report.
 These include giving a false explanation for why he failed to turn over to his own lawyers and to prosecutors a September 12, 2016 email in Russian from Person A. The email included a request that Van Der Zwaan communicate though an encrypted messaging application called Viber.
 Weissmann said in court that Van Der Zwaan secretly recorded a follow up conversation in which Person A said the “payments [to Skadden] that were public” were the tip of the iceberg.

 Mueller’s team may have prosecuted Van Der Zwaan in part to warn other witnesses.
 “This charge sends a message to every potential witness in the Mueller investigation—you will be charged if you lie to the FBI,” Renato Mariotti, a former federal prosecutor who’s been tracking Mueller’s probe, tweeted on Tuesday.
-“It raises the stakes for ‘minor’ witnesses, suggesting that Mueller will charge any probable violation related to obstructing his investigation.”

 The allegations, however, also suggest that Mueller’s investigation into undisclosed lobbying for Ukraine is not limited to Manafort and Gates.
-This avenue of investigation by Mueller’s team signals continued legal concerns not only for Skadden, but for Mercury Consulting and former employees of the Podesta Group, which dissolved earlier this year.
-The two firms were also retained by Manafort and Gates to conduct work for Yanukovych and his political party, the Party of Regions.
+This avenue of investigation by Mueller’s team signals continued legal concerns not only for Skadden, but for Mercury and former employees of the Podesta Group, which dissolved earlier this year.
 Both firms filed under FARA only last year after their work drew media coverage and attention from prosecutors.
-This creates a wide web of people Mueller can potentially use to elicit more information to built cases against Trump campaign officials.

 The former head of the Podesta Group, Tony Podesta (also the brother of Hillary Clinton’s former campaign chairman John Podesta) and Vin Weber, a former Republican congressman who helms Mercury, have both already been questioned by prosecutors about their work with Manafort.
 It’s clear now that Mueller is not done looking at the broader lobbying done on behalf of Ukraine.